putrequest/PUTcyberCONF-CTF_QA/README.md

       1. Example specification can be found in folder `config_standalone` and will be used in later releases due to the increasing number of dependencies.
    3. Versions before `v1.0` were created with switch `-D` instead of `-F` and are available only for **Windows**.

-Program reads the data for tasks from configuration file called `config.json`.
-The file itself should be stored within programs root directory.
+~~Program reads the data for tasks from configuration file called `config.json`.
+The file itself should be stored within programs root directory.~~
+Running the program via python with configuration file can be proceeded in the same way as presented in 2. point of [Running standalone app (release)](#running-standalone-app-release)

 ## Layout editing